 About

 I am Michael of Ohio Valley Apiaries.
-OVA is located in the Ohio Valley on 200 acres near Franklin PA and on 1/4 acre in the Pittsburgh area.
-Several of my hives are situated in a field of Goldenrod and the honey from these hives is harvested at the end of fall.
-Other hives I have are near a variety of wildflowers and the honey from these are harvested in summer and fall.
+OVA is located in the Ohio Valley on 80 acres in Utica PA.
+Several of my hives are situated in fields of Goldenrod, holly trees, elderberries, peach trees, an apple orchard, a blueberry patch, and a variety of wildflowers.
+The honey from these hives is harvested toward the end of fall.

 My raspberry, blueberry, and green bean yields increased ten-fold that season and the honey was more delicious than anything I'd ever purchased.
 One beehive turned into two... and it did not take long before I was planning expansions to 10 and 20 hives in multiple locations.
 I began mentoring new beekeepers in 2017.
 Each year brings something new.